humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-22-protect-ie-from-empty-img-src.md

   - Internet Explorer
   - Web Development
 ---
-In a [previous post][1], I discussed the problem with setting an HTML image&#8217;s `src` attribute to an empty string.
-In Internet Explorer, Safari, and Chrome, this results in a second request being made to the server (Firefox 3.5 patched this behavior and Opera doesn&#8217;t exhibit the behavior).
+In a [previous post][1], I discussed the problem with setting an HTML image's `src` attribute to an empty string.
+In Internet Explorer, Safari, and Chrome, this results in a second request being made to the server (Firefox 3.5 patched this behavior and Opera doesn't exhibit the behavior).
 My post also showed a couple of ways to detect this issue on the server side at the time a request is received.
-I noted that it&#8217;s very difficult to detect these requests from Internet Explorer because it doesn&#8217;t send different `Accept` headers for image requests than it does for HTML requests.
-After a bit more investigation, I&#8217;ve found a way to prevent this behavior in Internet Explorer through version 8.
+I noted that it's very difficult to detect these requests from Internet Explorer because it doesn't send different `Accept` headers for image requests than it does for HTML requests.
+After a bit more investigation, I've found a way to prevent this behavior in Internet Explorer through version 8.

 ## The <base> tag

-I&#8217;m still not entirely sure why this is true, but if you specify a base URL in the page using the [`<base>` tag][2].
+I'm still not entirely sure why this is true, but if you specify a base URL in the page using the [`<base>` tag][2].
 For those unaware, the `<base>` tag is used to alter how URLs are resolved and linked to within a page.
 The href attribute is used to indicate the base URL from which relative URLs on the page should be resolved.
 This affects not just the `<a>` tag, but also any tags that accept a URL as an attribute value.
 Consider the following:

     <img src="smile.gif">